ipvm-wg/spec/workflow/README.md

 ## 2.1.4 Config

-The OPTIONAL global `config` object (FIXME section X.Y) sets the configuration for the workflow itself, and defaults for tasks.
+The OPTIONAL global [`config` object](#3-configuration) sets the configuration for the workflow itself, and defaults for tasks.

 ## 2.1.5 Defaults